Historical Events In January - 31

 1986 Ohio records a 5.0 earthquake seventeen people treated for minor injuries and some damage (VI) sustained in the Painesville-Mentor area on this day in history.

-1991 Battle for Khafji in Saudi Arabia (ends after 3 days) on January - 31.
+1991 Battle for Khafji in Saudi Arabia (ends after 3 days) on this day in history.

 1992 Mel Hein, NFL center (NY Giants), dies at 82 on January - 31.

-1994 On January - 31 german based BMW buys Rover cars from British Aerospace for 800 million
+1994 German based BMW buys Rover cars from British Aerospace for 800 million on this day in history.

-1994 On this day in history pierre Boulle, French writer (Executioner), dies at 81
+1994 Pierre Boulle, French writer (Executioner), dies at 81 on this day in history.

 1995 On January - 31 george Abbott, playwright/actor/producer (Damn Yankees), dies at 105